Arthritis is a condition that causes pain and inflammation in joints. There are about

-Osteoarthritis is the most common form of arthritis.
-It is a long-ter, (chronic),
+100 types of arthritis.
+Osteoarthritis (OA) is the most common kind.
+It is a long-term,

-The most common symptom of osteoarthritis is pain after overuse or inactivity of a joint.
-Symptoms usually develop slowly over years.
-Symptoms can occur a bit differently in each person, and may include:
+most common symptom of OA is pain after overuse or inactivity of a joint.
+Symptoms

 process starts with a health history and a physical exam.
 You may also have X-rays.
 This